AbhiRami007/ai-enterprise-knowledge-platform/README.md

 The document status allows the system to track where each document is in the processing pipeline.

+A document enters `pending` after successful upload and persistence.
+When a background worker begins processing the document, its status changes to `processing`.

 ### Failure Recovery

 Document processing must account for server crashes and interrupted jobs.
 A document should not remain permanently stuck in `processing` if its processing job fails or the worker crashes.

+### Asynchronous Processing

+Document processing is handled asynchronously rather than blocking the upload request.

+The upload API accepts the document, persists the necessary information, and creates a processing job.
+Background workers perform expensive operations such as text extraction, chunking, and embedding.

+### Idempotency

+Client retries can result in duplicate requests, especially when a client times out without knowing whether the server completed the operation.

+The system will use idempotency mechanisms for operations where duplicate execution could create incorrect state or duplicate side effects.

+### Idempotency Key Integrity

+An idempotency key represents a single logical operation.

+If the same key is reused with different request data, the request should be rejected rather than treated as an update.
+This prevents accidental or malicious reuse of an idempotency key from causing unexpected side effects.

+### Concurrent Idempotent Requests

+If an idempotency key is already associated with an in-progress operation, subsequent requests must not execute the operation again.

+They should observe the existing operation state and receive the final result only after the original operation completes.

+### File Storage

+Original documents are stored in Amazon S3.
+PostgreSQL stores document metadata and the S3 object key rather than storing the binary file itself.

 ## Repository Structure